gca-research-group/tee-morello-performance-experiments/README.md

 </pre>

 Execution begins with the perform_tests function (line 1), which receives as a parameter a log file where the results will be stored and the total accumulated time needed to run the tests.
 The function enters a repeat loop that is repeated the number of times specified by NUM_TESTS (line 3), where each iteration represents a test identified by test_num.
 In each iteration, the initial test time is recorded (line 4), followed by the execution of the computational operations determined by WORKLOAD_SIZE (line 5).
 At the end of execution, the final time is recorded (line 6), and the total CPU time used is calculated by subtracting the start_time from the end_time (line 7).
-This time is then recorded in the log file, along with the test number (line 8), and also added to total_time, which accumulates the total time spent on all the tests (line 9).
+This time is then recorded in the log file, along with the test number (line 8), and added to total_time, accumulating the total time spent on all the tests (line 9).

 The code used for the tests is available from the [tee-morello-performance-experiments repository](https://github.com/gca-research-group/tee-morello-performance-experiments/tree/main/cpu-performance).

 **Test procedure**

 Suppose user Alice is conducting the experiment.
-To carry out the CPU performance tests and collect the results, Alice takes the following
+To carry out the CPU performance tests and collect the results, Alice takes the following steps:
-steps:

 1.  **Start:** Alice compiles and runs the test program in the two scenarios described above:

     -   **Inside the compartment:** Alice runs the program `cpu-in-experiment.c` on the Morello Board, using the secure environment.

         -   **Compile:**
             `clang-morello -march=morello+c64 -mabi=purecap -g -o cpu-in-experiment cpu-in-experiment.c -L. -lm`